 Issuing an extreme weather alert is done by individual communities according to local conditions.
 For more information, please visit BC Housing.

-The Province is investing $291 million over two years to build 2,000 modular supportive housing units across B.C. for people who are homeless or at risk of homelessness.
+In September 2017, the Province stated it was investing $291 million over two years to build 2,000 modular supportive housing units across B.C. for people who are homeless or at risk of homelessness.
 In addition, more than $170 million is being committed over three years to provide 24/7 staffing and support services to people living in the modular homes.
 This modular housing initiative will deliver a mix of permanent and temporary units.

 Supportive housing provides individuals with mental health and/or substance use and/or other challenges with the housing and support services necessary to help them live as independently as possible, and help break the cycle of homelessness.